interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 ### Credit incoming settlement

 [Account for an incoming settlement](#account-for-incoming-settlements).
 The settlement engine sends this request as it receives incoming settlements in in order to ensure [settlement symmetry](#settlement-symmetry).
-If the accounting system responds that it only credited a partial amount, the settlement engine [tracks the uncredited amounts](#track-uncredited-incoming-settlements).

 #### Request